 - Clink on manifest

 - Ensure "accessTokenAcceptedVersion" is set to 2; if it is null change it to 2.

 Create an App Role

-Here we will create user roles that will grant different permissions to users who log into Cloud Control Center based on their user group in AAD.
+Here we will create user roles that can be used grant different permissions to users who log into Cloud Control Center based on their user group in AAD.
 Lets create App Roles for the two default Cloud Control Center User Roles in this example: TenantAdmin and TenantUser.

 - Display name: TenantAdmin

 - Allowed member types: Users/Groups